sgarcia0206/comp122-f23/digital-logic/notes_12_06.md

    1. Switch: Java --> Java TAC translation
       * Requirements
-        1. switch expression is a single variable (limitation of Java)
+        1. case value is a single variable or immediate (limitation of Java)
         1. must have a break after each case
-        1. default must be included and is the last item
+        1. default must be included and is the last code block

       * Steps:
         1. Identify the parts of the switch statement